 A new study looking at why some diabetic individuals never develop severe complications associated with the disease is to be carried out in Sweden.
-The PROtective genes in diabetes and LONGevity (PROLONG) study will compare a cohort of individuals who have had diabetes for over 30 years without complications with a group who developed severe complications from diabetes after having the condition for less that 15 years.
+The Protective Genes in Diabetes and Longevity (PROLONG) study will compare a cohort of individuals who have had diabetes for over 30 years without complications with a group who developed severe complications from diabetes after having the condition for less that 15 years.
 It is hoped that information gleaned from these 'diabetic veterans' will help to inform management and prevention of severe complications associated with diabetes.

-The PROLONG study, which will act as a pilot study, is to be carried out in Skåne, Sweden.
-As noted by Valeriya Lyssenko and Peter Nilsson (Lund University Diabetes Centre, Sweden), lead scientists in the study, the long-term plan will be to roll out the study to all hospitals in Sweden.
-Severe complications associated with diabetes include nephropathy, retinopathy, heart attacks and stroke.
-It is estimated that 70% of diabetics will develop some form of nephropathy and/or retinopathy in their lifetime and the risk of dying from heart disease is two- to three-times higher among the diabetic population compared with the nondiabetic population.
-The mechanisms associated with the increased risks of these complications in diabetes are not completely understood and the damage to blood vessels associated with long-term diabetes, described by Nilsson as "blood vessels and other organs of the body becoming sugar coated and stiff" can currently neither be treated or prevented.
+The PROLONG study which will act as a pilot study is to be carried out in Skåne, Sweden.
+Valeriya Lyssenko and Peter Nilsson (Lund University Diabetes Centre, Sweden), who are both working on the study, note that the long-term plan will be to roll out the study to all hospitals in Sweden.
+There are severe complications associated with diabetes, including nephropathy, retinopathy, heart attacks and stroke.
+It is estimated that 70% of diabetics will develop some form of nephropathy and/or retinopathy in their lifetime and the risk of dying from heart disease is two- to three- times higher among the diabetic population as compared with the nondiabetic population.
+The mechanisms associated with the increased risks of these complications in diabetes are not completely understood and the damage to blood vessels associated with long-term diabetes can neither be treated nor prevented.
 Despite this, there are a significant proportion of diabetic individuals who do not develop any severe complications associated with their diabetes.
-These 'resistant' individuals are of great interest to Lyssenko and his team as he notes, "The majority of diabetics will, over time, develop severe or fatal complications, but 10-15% do not.
-They are the ones we are interested in for the PROLONG study."
+These 'resistant' individuals are of great interest to Lyssenko and his team as he notes "The majority of diabetics will over time develop severe or fatal complications, but 10-15% never do.
+They are the ones we are interested in the PROLONG study."